The following methods to soundproof your ceiling efficiently will be explained in the article. Jump to the soundproofing methods if you’re in a hurry.

 Caulk the perimeter with Acoustical caulk to complete the sealing process (STC value is 49STC).
-If you are not entirely satisfied with the effects of this, you can add third drywall for more mass and better sound reduction.
+If you are not entirely satisfied with the effects of this, you can add a third drywall for more mass and better sound reduction.
 Here, the STC value is 52STC.

 A third drywall would mean two layers of Green Glue damping.
-Follow the same instructions as double drywall and one layer Green Glue above.
+Follow the same instructions as double drywall and one layer of Green Glue above.
 It is highly effective and gives a sturdier ceiling

 Decoupled Ceiling – 66 STC